FAU-LAP/NOMAD-CAMELS/docs/source/doc/api/Using_API.md

 This is equivalent to pressing the `run`-button on a protocol.

 In response to the request, you will receive the UUID, which allows you to track the current state of the protocol.
+See [Protocol Results](#protocol-results) for more information on protocol status.

 ### POST: Run Protocols with Variables